lukas1-12/Arduino_DHBW_Spiel/Management_Development/coding_rules/DOC_MAD_SR_coding_rules.md

 -  ``vectors`` must start with ``vec_``.
 -  ``enum`` variables must start with ``en_``.
 -  transfer parameters begin with an underscore ``_`` in addition to the above.
+- Variables of a ```typedef``` start with the starting letters of the originating type listed above.
 ### Classes
 - ``classes`` must start with ``cla_``.
 - ``objects`` created from a class must start with ``obj_``